-You can easily set files to expire at set dates and times with our document expiry feature.
-The following types of files are able to be managed:
+You can easily set files to expire at a set date and time with our document expiry feature.
+Digify supports many types of files such as:

 - MS Office documents

-- Data rooms: You can set the same file level expiry for an entire group of files.
+- Data rooms level expiry: You can set the same file level expiry for an entire group of files.

-- User by user expiry in data rooms: Unique to Digify, you can set data rooms to expire at different dates and times for different groups of people.
+- User-by-user expiry in data rooms: You can set different users to data rooms to expire at different dates and times for different groups of people.
 This is very useful because other solutions will require you to set up new data rooms for each group of people.
 Expiry set on a user by user basis saves you a lot of time and effort.

 When Digify was started, self-destruct was one of the first features that we offered.
 The press called us the “Mission Impossible” app, or “Snapchat for Business”.
-What we found was that the self-destruct feature would be the most useful for sending one-time links to sensitive information, in order to enhance the level of security for that information.
+What we found was that the self-destruct feature was most useful for sending one-time links to sensitive information, in order to enhance the level of security for that information.

 For instance, if a self-destruct period of 30 minutes was set, after someone reviews a document for that period of 30 minutes, the information self-destructs and is no longer available, even if the link is forwarded.